benem3000/mcspatched/README.md

 # MCSPatched &nbsp; [![bluebuild build badge](https://github.com/benem3000/mcspatched/actions/workflows/build.yml/badge.svg)](https://github.com/benem3000/mcspatched/actions/workflows/build.yml)

-This repository provides a pre-compiled, toggleable kernel module (mac80211-kmod) for Bazzite and Fedora Atomic desktops.
-It bypasses basic MCS set validation to resolve Wi-Fi connectivity issues with certain 4x4 access points, such as specific Comcast or Xfinity routers.
+This repository provides a pre-compiled, toggleable kernel module for Bazzite and Fedora Atomic desktops.
+It bypasses basic MCS set validation to resolve slow connections (under 20mbps) with certain 4x4 access points, such as newer Comcast routers (XB7+).

 The included GitHub Actions workflow automatically compiles the module against the latest kernel used by Bazzite, signs it for Secure Boot, and packages it natively into a custom Bazzite image.
 To ensure system stability, the patch is disabled by default and must be explicitly enabled by the user after installation.